Unlock the Power of Annual Appeal Letters: Stunning Tips

 That means more of your supporters are likely to sit up and take notice when you send them an annual appeal letter.

-The objectives of your year end appeal letter
+The objectives of your year-end annual appeal letters

 Evaluate why you want to send an annual appeal letter before starting your campaign.